From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Evaluation

 \section{Evaluation}

 We evaluate \textsc{ZK-Coder} on the task of generating zero-knowledge programs from natural language specifications.
 Our evaluation is structured around the following research questions, with a focus on end-to-end generation.
-To clarify, we do not re-evaluate language knowledge (RQ1) or gadget-level coding (RQ2): the former is established in \S~\ref{subsec:rq1}, and the latter is handled by our retrieval mechanism in \S~\ref{subsubsec:design-stage-2}.
-Given that said, we include an ablation study RQ5.
+To clarify, we do not re-evaluate language knowledge (RQ1) or primitive-level coding (RQ2): the former is established in \S~\ref{subsec:rq1}, and the latter is handled by our sketching and retrieval mechanism in \S~\ref{sec:augmenting}.
+Nevertheless, we include an ablation study (RQ5) to quantify the contribution of each component.